Poland’s official currency is the Polish Zloty (PLN).

 Yes.
 Most international cards are accepted at ATMs in Poland, though transaction fees may vary depending on the bank.

-Last Uptade: February 2026
+Last Uptade: March 2026

 This content is provided for general informational purposes only and does not aim to cover all aspects of the topics discussed.
 The information herein should not be considered a substitute for advice from a qualified professional.
 Nothing in this publication should be interpreted as legal, tax, or professional advice provided by PayPorter or its affiliates.
 While we strive to keep our content accurate and up to date, we make no representations or warranties regarding the completeness, accuracy, or timeliness of the information provided.